James Rook, Managing Director at Nimlok, takes a look at what we can learn from Pret A Manger’s in-house trial engaging with an evening audience.

 What so often appears to be “the norm ” is coffee on stands throughout the day which is fine if it’s planned as a major lure or concealed if just for those serious prospects or existing client meetings.
 However, we all too often don’t think hospitality receives as much careful consideration as it should.

 Firstly do you need to provide hospitality at all?
-Generally we think it’s a must for those in mature markets and known audiences where the exhibiting objectives are about retention, and up/cross sell, but if you are simply lead taking then it can tie up your staff and be inappropriate for your planned engagement of perhaps just a few minutes to quickly qualify, convey your message, capture a lead and agree a next step.
+Generally we think it’s a must for those in mature markets and known audiences where the exhibiting objectives are about retention, and up/cross sell.
+If you are simply lead taking then it can tie up your staff and be inappropriate for your planned engagement of perhaps just a few minutes to quickly qualify, convey your message, capture a lead and agree a next step.

 There’re huge variables in the length of time different exhibitors will need to conduct this process but the ideal time for an engagement should be considered in the hospitality mix.
-Most exhibitors don’t cleanly fall in to either of these two camps and will blend retention/up/cross sell with new prospect lead capture, so here’s perhaps where we can learn from Pret A Manger and the more common behaviour of European exhibitors who do something a little different towards the end of the day.
+Most exhibitors don’t cleanly fall in to either of these two camps.
+They will blend retention/up/cross sell with new prospect lead capture.
+So here’s perhaps where we can learn from Pret A Manger and the more common behaviour of European exhibitors who do something a little different towards the end of the day.

 Beyond, if and when, hospitality poses lots of other questions around what to provide, themes and staffing all of which will be covered in future blogs.